se-edu/learningresources/contents/java/Spring.md

 pluggable configurations.

 For example, say we wish to log something into the console everytime before we call the method `getEmployeeById`.
-We can then write aspect class annotated with `@Aspect` annotation and write point-cut expressions to log program information from joint points
+We can then write aspect class annotated with `@Aspect` annotation and write point-cut expressions to log program information from
 <tooltip content="Join point is a point of execution of the program, such as the execution of a method or the handling of an exception.">
 <i>joint-point</i>
 </tooltip> methods.